-(b) The Employer will designate a first aid attendant to be the Senior First Aid Attendant on duty.
+(b) The Employer will designate a security officers with first aid credentials (WCB Level 1, 2 or 3) to be the Senior First Aid Attendant on duty.
 Once so designated, the employee will receive a \$1.50 premium per hour worked as the Senior First Aid Attendant.

-(c) Employees (other than the Senior First Aid Attendant) with recognized First Aid credentials (Level 1, 2, or 3), will receive 75¢ per hour for all hours worked.
+(c) Other security officers (other than the Senior First Aid Attendant) with recognized First Aid credentials (WCB Level 1, 2, or 3), will receive 75¢ per hour for all hours worked.
+Security officers may obtain these first aid credentials on their own time and at their own expense.